dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ## Isolated environments for debugging

-Because AZD makes it easy to provision new environments, it's possible for each team member to have an isolated cloud-hosted environment for debugging code in a setting that closely matches production.
+Because `azd` makes it easy to provision new environments, it's possible for each team member to have an isolated cloud-hosted environment for debugging code in a setting that closely matches production.
 When doing this each team member should create their own environment using the following command:

 ```azdeveloper
 azd env new